Hansen0314/aurora_test/README.md

 ### Power manager

-Power manager have two-part on the one hard is stm8 and on the other hand, is am3358(main controller).we have to use this cmd to enable stm8's power manager after power on Aurora.
+Power manager have two-part on the one hand is stm8 and on the other hand, is Aurora.we have to use this cmd to enable stm8's power manager at Aurora after power on the Aurora.

 ```bash
 gpio set 45
 ```

->If the power manager power on at stm8, at the same time the am3358's power manager has to enable. how to enable it we can view [Env install](https://github.com/Hansen0314/aurora_test#devices-usage)'s step4.
+>If the power manager power on at stm8, at the same time the Aurora's power manager has to enable. how to enable it we can view [Env install](https://github.com/Hansen0314/aurora_test#devices-usage)'s step4.

-We need to generate the falling edge level if you want to power off the stm8's power manager.
+We need to generate the falling edge level at Aurora if you want to power off the stm8's power manager.

 ```bash
 gpio set 45